mawenlong2016/CAFU/tutorial/User_manual.md

 In this module, we provide an example for each function to show how to perform unmapped reads extraction.
 - **Quality control**

-  In this function, we implemented FastQC (Andrews *et al*., 2010) to enable users to perform quality control.
+  In this function, we implemented FastQC (Andrews *et al*., 2010) to enable users to perform quality control on RNA-Seq data.
 In this tutorial, we will use a list of single-end RNA-Seq collection file (located in the folder ```/your directory/CAFU/test_data/SE RNA-Seq/```) to perform quality control.

   To run this function correctly, upload the files in the folder ```/your directory/CAFU/test_data/SE RNA-Seq/``` with **ZIP** suffix as a collection named as ```SE-RNA-Seq```（see section **Upload a collection** to see how to upload a list of RNA-Seq datasets as a collection).